-Meet the general conditions of eligibility;

-Are entitled to Medicare Part A (MA523);

-Have income less than or equal to 100% FPL.

-Specified Low-Income Medicare Beneficiary (SLMB) For customers who:

-Meet the general conditions of eligibility;

-Receive Medicare Part A (MA523); and

-Have income greater than 100% FPL but less than or equal to 120% FPL.

-NOTE To be eligible for SLMB, a person does not have to be receiving Medicare Part B.

-Qualified Individual-1 (QI-1) For customers who:

-Meet the general conditions of eligibility; Receive Medicare Part A (MA523); and Have income greater than 120% FPL but less than or equal to 135% FPL.
-NOTE To be eligible for QI-1, a person does not have to be receiving Medicare Part
+Meet the general conditions of eligibility; Are entitled to Medicare Part A (MA523); Have income less than or equal to 100% FPL.
+Specified Low-Income Medicare Beneficiary (SLMB) For customers who: Meet the general conditions of eligibility; Receive Medicare Part A (MA523); and Have income greater than 100% FPL but less than or equal to 120% FPL.
+NOTE To be eligible for SLMB, a person does not have to be receiving Medicare Part B. Qualified Individual-1 (QI-1) For customers who: Meet the general conditions of eligibility; Receive Medicare Part A (MA523); and Have income greater than 120% FPL but less than or equal to 135% FPL.
+NOTE To be eligible for QI-1, a person does not have to be receiving Medicare Part B.

-does not have to be receiving Medicare Pa B.

-Customers eligible for the Medicare Savings Program (MSP) receive the Medicare Savings Program Service Package (MA302).
+Customers eligible for the Medicare Savings Program (MSP) receive the Medicare Savings Program Service Package ($\underline{\mathsf{MA302}}$).